Arwil10/frtb/README.md

 ## Results on the prototype portfolio (FX + equity desks)

-Numbers below are from mock data and the hardcoded GARCH parameters — don't read anything into the absolute magnitudes.
+Numbers below are demonstratory from one of the outputs.

 ### Capital stack